-The best way to get from Athens to Meteora is to drive but before making any arrangements it helps to review information about car rental and insurance, selecting a recommended route, checking out the quality of the roads and identifying what you can see along the way.
+The best way to get from Athens to Meteora is to drive but before making any arrangements it helps to review information about car rental and insurance, selecting a recommended route for the road trip, checking out the quality of the roads and identifying what to see along the way.

 There are also other reasons why driving is the best way to get from Athens to Meteora.
 You can set your own pace and enjoy the independence that driving brings you.
 Make the road trip to Meteora part of your vacation rather than think of it as a necessary inconvenience.
 Plan ahead to visit points of interest.
 Explore the unexpected along the way.
 Spend quality time with your family, partner or friends.
 Reduce that ever-persistent hassle of having to transfer and convey your luggage.
 And arrive at Meteora reasonably refreshed ready to enjoy the Meteora Monasteries.

 - Advice about Renting a Car for the Drive from Athens to Meteora